miRTop/incubator/projects/tewari/README.md

 This folder contains the results of the re-analysis for tewari data.

+# Limitations

+* miRge did the trimming by itself
+* bcbio did the trimming by itself and shared the trimmed files to be used by isomiRSEA and sRNAbench
+* bcbio has a internal cutoff of a minimum of 2 counts to be annotated
+* isomiRSEA considers only iso_5p:+/-1
+* sRNAbench labels some sequences as `mv` for isomiRs, these are lost for now in the conversion to GFF3 format.

 # pilot samples

 To start the comparison, we decided to reduce the number of samples to analyze to give us an idea of the difference between labs and tools.